-Lone Star seeks investment opportunities in developed markets that have suffered an economic and/or banking crisis, resulting in a dislocation in asset pricing and value opportunities.
+Lone Star seeks investment opportunities in markets that have suffered an economic and/or banking crisis, resulting in a dislocation in asset pricing and the creation of deep-value opportunities.
 Specifically, Lone Star seeks to capitalize on market conditions in which:

-When pursuing investment opportunities, Lone Star evaluates a broad scope of transactions including, but not limited to:
+When pursuing investment opportunities, Lone Star evaluates a broad range of transactions, including, but not limited to:

 - Other real estate and real estate-related assets;

 - Control investments in financially oriented and other operating companies; and

 - Securitized products such as RMBS (residential mortgage-backed securities), CMBS (commercial mortgage-backed securities), and other asset-backed securities.